SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 PyCharm will create an **empty project** for us and we can add Python files to it.
 We'll add a new Python file - **[File]** or right click on our project -> **[New]** -> **[Python File]** and give it a meaningful name like `HelloPython.py`.

-We can adjust the version and location of the Python interpreter, which we'll be using.
+We can adjust the version and location of the Python interpreter, which we're going to be using.
 We must have a Python interpreter, otherwise, we won't be able to execute the programs we've written.
 It's possible to have more than one version of Python on the same computer but for ease of use, in the beginning **just install the latest version and use that**.
 If you haven't already installed Python, please do so before you continue.

 ### Writing Program Code
 Writing Python code requires no additional preparation – creating a file with the `.py` extension is all we need.
 So let's directly proceed with writing our first line of code.
-We'll write the following command:
+We will write the following command:
 ```python
 print('Hello Python')
 ```